Communications and Engagement Partners

 Community Engagement Partners

 Community Engagement Partners conduct a wide range of activities, including engaging and facilitating enrollment and retention of communities historically underrepresented in biomedical research and contributing to the body of knowledge supporting the science of community engagement.
-Several partners engage researchers from diverse backgrounds to utilize the All of Us data resources to advance precision medicine and/or health care providers who serve historically underrepresented communities to promote All of Us.
+Several partners engage researchers from diverse backgrounds to utilize the All of Us data resources to advance precision medicine and/or health care professionals who serve historically underrepresented communities to promote All of Us.

 Awardees